-The Green Party will use an evidence-based, harm minimisation approach to drug law in place of criminal prohibition on one hand and commercial privileges on the other (such as for alcohol).
-Current approaches do not reduce drug use, but cause more harm to our communities.
-The Green Party supports an overhaul of the Misuse of Drugs Act 1975, accessible and affordable addiction services, a legal and regulated cannabis market, and other harm reduction measures, including education.
+The Green Party will use an evidence-based, harm minimisation approach to alcohol and other drug law in place of criminal prohibition on one hand and commercial privileges on the other.
+We will provide accessible and affordable services for substance use disorders, a legal and regulated cannabis market, and other harm reduction measures, such as education.

 Vision

-An evidence-based legal framework to promote and deliver health, wellbeing and informed agency where people may choose to use substances.
+An evidence-based legal framework promotes and delivers health, wellbeing and informed agency where people may choose to use substances.

 Values and Principles